SlowinskiPiotr/GeTallele/README.md

 To compare vpr values in different signals GeTallele requires matched sequencing sets.
 Namely, different signals should have reads at the same base-pair postions.
 Such matched signals can be for example obtained using RNA2DNAlign package (https://github.com/HorvathLab/RNA2DNAlign, https://pubmed.ncbi.nlm.nih.gov/27576531/)

 ### Example
 Folder \example contains a script 'simple_example.m' that presents basic steps of using GeTallele.
-The script is the best starting point to get started with using GeTallele.
+The script is the best starting point to get started with GeTallele.
 The script should be run from within the \example folder.
 The script shows how to:
-* add the toolbox folder to Matlab search path [*lines 1-2*]
+* add the GeTallele toolbox folder to Matlab search path [*lines 1-2*]
 * import data from an example file (which contains synthetic data) [*lines 4-10*]
 * generate histogram bins based on a Farey sequence [*lines 12-14*]
 * generate a set of synthetic VAF samples (and their experimental cumulative distribution functions CDFs) that are later used to estimate vpr values in the data [*lines 16-26*]